 Students will learn about our place in London and the South-East, how we have developed and how we are linked to the world.

-How people cope with living in hazardous environments and what causes natural hazards such as volcanoes and earthquakes.
+Students will study how people cope with living in hazardous environments and what causes natural hazards such as volcanoes and earthquakes.
+Students will also look at Tropical storms and the economic, social and environmental impacts of these events.

 "OCR B - Geography for Enquiring Minds"